2. How you pay Income Tax

 Self Assessment tax returns

-If your financial affairs are more complex (eg you’re self-employed or have a high income) you may pay Income Tax and National Insurance through Self Assessment.
+If your financial affairs are more complex (for example you’re self-employed or have a high income) you may pay Income Tax and National Insurance through Self Assessment.
 You’ll need to fill in a tax return every year.

 Income Tax is no longer automatically taken from interest on savings and investments.